linlincong/datasciencecoursera/CodeBook.md

 #CodeBook
-###SubjectID :
-numeric, record the unique subject ID for each subject
-###Activity :
-character, descript the different activity types for each subject.
-Totall have 6 kinds of activity types

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.